SantoriniDave.com

 Comparing October to its neighbors helps put the tradeoffs in perspective.

-In September, you still get the tail end of summer warmth and longer days, but you also deal with higher hotel prices and larger crowds at major landmarks.
-October is often easier than September for pricing, though school holidays in late October can cause local spikes in activity.
+London in September still gets you the tail end of summer warmth with longer days, but you also deal with higher hotel prices and larger crowds at major landmarks.
+October is cheaper than September, though school holidays in late October can cause spikes in hotel pricing.

 The October Half-Term Warning

 One practical note many guides miss is the school half-term break.
-For 2026, many UK schools have their break from October 26 to October 30.
+Many UK schools have their break in the last week of October.
 During this week, family-friendly attractions like the Science Museum, the London Eye, and the Tower of London will be busier.
-If you are traveling without children, I suggest aiming for the first two weeks of the month to enjoy a quieter experience.
-You can find more advice for kids in my guide to best hotels in London for families.
+I suggest aiming for the first two weeks of the month to enjoy a quieter experience.
+You can find more advice for kids in my guide to the best hotels in London for families.

 Major October Events

 The cultural calendar is fully active this month.
 Major recurring events include the BFI London Film Festival and the Frieze Art Fair.
 These dates change annually, so check before you fly.
-For 2026, the BFI London Film Festival typically runs in early to mid-October, and Frieze London usually takes place in mid-October.
+The BFI London Film Festival typically runs in early to mid-October, and Frieze London takes place in mid-October.

-NFL London games also often fall in October.
-These games can sharply affect hotel pricing near host stadiums like Wembley or Tottenham Hotspur Stadium.
-For 2026, specific dates are confirmed later in the year, so check the official schedule before booking if you plan to stay in North or West London.
+NFL London games take place in October.
+These games can significantly affect hotel pricing near host stadiums such as Wembley or Tottenham Hotspur Stadium.

 Strategic Packing and Logistics